Please note that Internet Explorer is incompatible with this site.

 Equal Access to the Morsani College of Medicine’s Educational Program

-The University of South Florida is committed to the principles of equitable and accessible education and to providing reasonable accommodations to students with disabilities.
-The University of South Florida Morsani College of Medicine endeavors to provide reasonable accommodations for otherwise qualified individuals with disabilities who apply for admission and are enrolled as medical students.
+The University of South Florida is committed to the principles of equitable and accessible education and endeavors to provide reasonable accommodations for qualified learners with disabilities who apply for admission and are enrolled as medical students.
+Admitted candidates with disabilities are reviewed individually, on a case-by-case basis, with a complete and careful consideration of all the skills, attitudes, and attributes of each candidate to determine whether there are any reasonable accommodations that would permit the candidate to satisfy the standards.

 Technical Standards